 Based on these insights we can clearly state that supranational public communication on Twitter goes beyond textual content, relying especially on visual information and own external online resources.

-4. Supranational engagement with the Twitter discourse

-XXX

-Figure 4: Supranational engagement with messages from other users

-XX

-Figure 5: Mentions and hashtags

 5. User engagement with supranational messages

 A crucial question for supranational public communication on social media is whether (citizen) users engage with the messages.
 A necessary condition for engagement is that users see the messages in the first place.
 Reliable information on this is not easy to obtain, however.
 The research track API does not include the number of ‘impressions’ per tweet which is also only available for the last 60 days in commercial access options XXX.
 In addition, the algorithms by which Twitter decides which messages to show to which users with what prominence are not public knowledge.